 ● What can you be proud of as a parent?
 What HAVE you done well – what are you doing OK?
 Remind yourself of these things every day, and every time parenting guilt is about to eat you up and make you do or say the wrong thing.

-4. Can you learn and do better?
+5. Can you learn and do it differently next time?